gitbls/sdm/Docs/Disk-Encryption.md

 sdm supports rootfs encryption configuration two ways:

 * sdm-integrated, using the `cryptroot` plugin
-* Standalone on RasPiOS without needing sdm itself by using sdm-cryptconfig on your running system
+* Standalone on RasPiOS and Debian Bookworm without needing all of sdm by using `sdm-cryptconfig` on your running system

 These two methods are discussed in the following sections.

-## sdm-integrated rootfs encryption configuration
+## sdm-integrated rootfs Encryption Configuration

-### Terse description
+### Terse Description
 The system reboots a couple of times, performing steps during each reboot:

 * **First system boot:** At the end, the `sdm-firstboot` service runs, which completes sdm system configuration and reboots
-  * An sdm boot script, `/etc/sdm/0piboot/099-enable-auto-encrypt.sh` runs and sets up the service `sdm-auto-encrypt` to run on reboot
+  * An sdm FirstBoot script, `/etc/sdm/0piboot/099-enable-auto-encrypt.sh` runs and configures the service `sdm-auto-encrypt` to run on reboot
 * **Second boot:** At the end of system startup, the `sdm-auto-encrypt` service runs which reconfigures the system for encryption and reboots
-  * The `sdm-auto-encrypt` service runs `sdm-cryptconfig` to configure the system for encryption and sets up the `sdm-cryptfs-cleanup` service
+  * The `sdm-auto-encrypt` service runs `sdm-cryptconfig` to configure the system for encryption and configures the `sdm-cryptfs-cleanup` service
 * **Third boot:** System startup drops into initramfs to perform the encryption process
-  * In initramfs use the `sdmcryptfs` command to encrypt rootfs
+  * In initramfs you use the `sdmcryptfs` command to encrypt rootfs
   * Upon initramfs exit, system continues booting
   * At end of system startup the `sdm-cryptfs-cleanup` service runs that tidies up unneeded services and the initramfs and then reboots
 * **Final reboot:** System is now running on an encrypted rootfs
-  * All system boots now require the rootfs unlock passphrase to continue
+  * All system boots now require the rootfs unlock passphrase or USB key disk to continue

 ### Details